 Air measurement with the air-Q

 We take 21,600 breaths a day.
-So it's good to know whether and which residential toxins are hiding within your own four walls.
-With the air-Q air measuring device, you can check your indoor air, determine air pollutants and analyze the air quality.
-For this purpose, the air-Q offers you up to 14 different sensors that check different air components in real time.
+So it's good to know whether and which indoor toxins are hidden within your own four walls.
+With the air-Q air measuring device, you can check your indoor air, detect air pollutants and analyze the air quality.
+To do this, the air-Q offers you up to 14 different sensors that check different air components in real time.
 Thanks to the intuitive LED traffic light on the device, you can reliably find out how the air quality is changing.
-With the air-Q smartphone app or web app, you keep everything in view and receive detailed evaluations - for your health and safety.
-Individual alarms and push notifications warn you immediately in acute cases.
+With the air-Q smartphone app or the web app, you can keep an eye on everything and receive detailed evaluations - for your health and safety.
+Individual alarms and push notifications warn you immediately in the event of an emergency.

 Airing

-Poor ventilation of living spaces is the main cause of mold, which is a poison for the home.
-Prevent the formation of spores by proper ventilation and ensure regular air exchange.
-Ventilation can also serve to reduce other residential toxins in addition to preventing mold.
-For example, the concentration of formaldehyde or VOCs in indoor air can be reduced by regular air exchange.
+Poor ventilation in living spaces is the main cause of mold, which is a household toxin.
+Prevent the formation of spores through proper ventilation and ensure regular air exchange.
+In addition to preventing mold, ventilation can also serve to reduce other indoor toxins.
+For example, the concentration of formaldehyde or VOCs in the room air can be reduced by regularly exchanging the air.
 To do this, open the windows wide for a short time and ideally ensure a draught with the help of opposite windows.
-The air exchange removes a large part of the air humidity and thus deprives the spores of their breeding ground.
-You can directly check how long you should ventilate with an air measuring device.
+The air exchange removes a large part of the humidity and thus deprives the spores of a breeding ground.
+You can directly check how long you should ventilate with an air meter.

 Also, make sure that the heating is set appropriately, because warm air can absorb significantly more moisture than cold air.
 We have prepared separate guides for you on the subject of mold in the home and demand-oriented ventilation.
 For example: "When does ventilation start?", "Ventilate properly: The best tips" and "Wintertime= mold in the apartment?"